Protect our Water Resources

 opens in a new windowTrash and Debris Management

-Floating trash and debris have become significant pollutants, especially in waterways and oceans where large amounts of trash and plastic debris can concentrate in a small areas.
+Floating trash and debris have become significant pollutants, especially in waterways and oceans where large amounts of trash and plastic debris can concentrate in a small area.

 opens in a new windowAlternatives to Toxic Substances

-Using alternative products instead of toxic substances drastically reduces the presence of toxics in stormwater and receiving waters.
+Using alternative products instead of toxic substances drastically reduces the presence of toxins in stormwater and receiving waters.

 opens in a new windowLandscaping and Lawncare

 Lawns produce significant amounts of nutrient-rich stormwater runoff, and research shows that such runoff can contaminate drinking water supplies with chemicals toxic to both humans and aquatic organisms.

 Pesticides in stormwater runoff can directly affect the health of aquatic organisms.
 Their presence in drinking water also threatens human health.

 When pet waste is improperly disposed of, it can be picked up by stormwater runoff and washed into storm drains or nearby water bodies.

 Outdoor car washing that uses detergent-rich water flows down the street and into the storm drain.